-The Annual General Meeting was held on 13 May 2015.
-An Extraordinary General Meeting was held on 9 April 2015.
-A Special General Meeting was held on 9 October 2015.
+The Annual General Meeting was held on 11 May 2016.
+An Extraordinary General Meeting was held on the same day.
 The resolutions of the meetings are available at www.bekaert.com.

 Elements pertinent to a take-over bid

 Restrictions on the transfer of securities